sampart/BreadcrumbsBundle/README.md

 {{ wo_render_breadcrumbs({separator: '>', listId: 'breadcrumbs'}) }}
 ```

-> **NOTE:** If you need more than one breadcrumbs on the same page you could to use namespaces.
+> **NOTE:** If you need more than one set of breadcrumbs on the same page you can use namespaces.
-By default, breadcrumbs use `default` namespace, but you should to add more.
+By default, breadcrumbs use the `default` namespace, but you can add more.
 To add breadcrumbs to your custom namespace use `addNamespaceItem` / `prependNamespaceItem`
 or `addNamespaceRouteItem` / `prependNamespaceRouteItem` methods respectively, for example: